 - Date of Birth

 Each financial institution has its own process for account opening.
-The 15 accounts listed above can be opened online, but other banks and credit unions may require you to verify your identification or make your initial deposit in-person at a branch, if open.
-There are dozens of other accounts certified by Bank On that currently cannot be opened online, but that are available where you live.
+The 20 accounts listed above can be opened online, but other banks and credit unions may require you to verify your identification or make your initial deposit in-person at a branch.
+Want more account options?
+There are dozens of other local accounts certified by Bank On that currently cannot be opened online, but that are available where you live.
 Learn more!

 Having trouble opening one of these accounts?
 Contact the customer service of the bank or credit union where you want to open your account.

 Start using your new account to manage your money - soon you will be able to share your information with the IRS to directly deposit the Child Tax Credit via their Child Tax Credit Update Portal.
 You can also use the account to receive unemployment benefits or other payments by direct deposit.
-You will need to enter your new bank or credit union account number into your unemployment benefits portal or anywhere else you are receiving payments; get in touch with the agency you are receiving benefits from to find out how you can enter this information.
+You will need to enter your new bank or credit union account number anywhere you are receiving payments; get in touch with the agency you are receiving benefits from to find out how you can enter this information.
 Learn more about the Child Tax Credit.